sfigg/commercialization-public/manufacture/desktop/windows-10-s-planning.md

 | \<Shift + F10> from first OOBE screen                               | Manufacturing reg key                | OOBE                       |

 ### Unsupported customizations

+The following tables shows customizations that are not supported in Windows 10 S.

 | Customization or task                                               | Mechanism                            | Environment                |
 | ------------------------------------------------------------------- | ------------------------------------ | -------------------------- |